 The Part of Ourselves That Wants to Die Longs to be Loved

 At this current point in our human history, many of us feel that we cannot show our entire selves, especially if what we need to express does not fit into the confining social scope of familial or cultural acceptability.
-We live in a narrow world of what is acceptable and "lovable".
-Having a teenage daughter, it is easy to see that if teens express difference, they will likely be bullied, feel unloved, left out, or ostracized in some way.
-Teens often feel the pressure to be exceedingly careful to fit in.
+We live in a narrow world of what is acceptable.
+Having a teenage daughter, it was easy to see when teens express difference, they fear they will be bullied, unloved, left out or ostracized in some way.
+Watching my daughter and friends I noticed the pressure they felt to be exceedingly careful to fit in.

 Everyone seems to measure themselves on "normal", even though most of us have some quirks or difference that we hide.
 I remember walking down the street years ago and a deep realization came to my mind.
 As I looked at our multi-faceted humanity in all of it's shapes and colous, I exclaimed under my breath, "None of us are normal!
 We are all just pretending to be!"
 I felt elated and encouraged for the vision.